 'that is found on the beach' is the definition.

-'stone almost identical' is the subsidiary indication.
+'stone almost identical' is the wordplay.

 'almost' means to remove the last letter (most of the word but not all of it).

 'identical' becomes 'same' ('same' can be similar in meaning to 'identical').